Cosmo-Tech/azure-sample-webapp/doc/appConfiguration.md

 - **USE_POWER_BI_WITH_USER_CREDENTIALS** defines if the information sent to Power BI (mainly for authentication) are based on user credentials or based on a service account

+**N.B:** Be sure that if you use authentication based on a Service Principal, none of reports/datasets of targeted Power BI workspace has restictions/roles setted.

 ### Application Insights

 Parameter to enable Application Insights in the webapp: